Libraries are open from 9 am to 7 pm today

 You are here

 Interlibrary Loan Service Guidelines

-- Consistent with all other items on hold, one automated notice of ILL items ready for pickup will be sent.
+- Consistent with all other items on hold, one automated notice is sent when ILL items are ready for pickup.

 - Customers may request the same title through ILL more than once, with the following parameter: a waiting period of 3 months between requests.